 Preheat oven to 375F.

 Slice pitas into wedges like you are cutting a pizza.
 I got 6 wedges out of each one.

 Mix the bourbon with the sugar and let sit for a minute.

 Bake for 7 minutes or until crispy and slightly browned.
 Watch them carefully as you don’t want them to burn.

-While the pita chips are baking, mix all your fruit together in a bowl and add the mint.
+Mix all your fruit together in a bowl and add the mint.

 Serve with the salsa!

 *If you like this recipe, please leave me a comment and rate it with some stars.
 Thank you!

 Keywords: fruit salsa, salsa, fruit, spring, pita, party foods